-Home > Programs > Medical and Dental > Dental Assistant
+Home > Programs > Medical and Dental Programs > Dental Assisting

-SJVC’s Dental Assistant program trains students in all aspects of working with a dentist, including patient care, and office and laboratory duties.
-Our balance of hands-on experience and classroom instruction prepares students with the dental assisting skills and related theory they’ll need to perform on the job.
-Whether you use your Dental Assistant training for a career chairside or in an administrative capacity, you are well prepared at the program’s completion.
+SJVC’s Dental Assisting program trains students in all aspects of working with a dentist, including patient care, and office and laboratory duties.
+Our balance of hands-on experience and classroom instruction prepares students with the dental assisting skills and related theory they’ll need to perform on the job as a dental assistant in California.
+Whether you use your training for a career chairside or in an administrative capacity, you are well prepared at the program’s completion.

 Courses* taken by our Dental Assisting students include:

-Our Dental Assistant students can earn a certificate of completion in approximately 10 months.
+Our Dental Assisting students can earn a certificate of completion in approximately 11 months.

 Graduates also earn certifications in CPR, Infection Control, HIPAA, Dental Radiation Safety, Coronal Polish and Pit & Fissure Sealant.
 Graduates are eligible to take the Dental Board of California Examination for State Licensure as a Registered Dental Assistant (RDA).

 The Dental Board of California publishes institutional pass rate information.